kaleido-io/kaleido-iden3-samples/v1/README.md

 Sample code for using the [Iden3 protocol](https://docs.iden3.io/protocol/spec/) to issue verifiable claims and verify them.

+This is the v1 version of the iden3 protocol.
+It doesn't have support for the [w3c verifiable credentials](https://www.w3.org/TR/vc-data-model/) standard.
+That support is introduced in the [v2](/v2) version of the protocol.

 # Getting Started

 The sample covers the 3 roles involved in a typical Self Sovereign Identity use case: